budavariam/bash-git-contribution-plot/README.md

 - [ ] make it easily runnable in docker (make it cross compatible)
 - [ ] add option to show all contribution per year
 - [ ] validate input
+- [ ] if no emal is given, offer selection from the repo contributor emails